Want to do Victoria on a budget? Explore our list of 27 free things to do in Victoria BC:

 Bring the lawn chair or grab a blanket and enjoy a good old-fashioned outdoor movie experience.
-So far we’ve been unable to locate a complete listing of 2020 movies but we’re working on it.
+So far we’ve been unable to locate a complete listing of 2021 movies but we’re working on it.
+Unfortunately this fun, family activity will likely be negatively impacted by Covid-19.
 Locations that have participated in the past include Cameron Bandshell at Beacon Hill Park, Bullen Park in Esquimalt, Millstream Village and Westshore Parks and Recreation.

 The Victoria Public Market is a year-round indoor market, located in the historic Hudson Building.
 Drop by to meet the local vendors and take home a taste of Victoria.

 In addition to the indoor market downtown, Greater Victoria boasts several outdoor farmers markets throughout the summer months (some with live entertainment).
 Here you will find numerous vendors who employ the grow, make or bake philosophy meaning that many of the offerings are either grown by the farmer, made by the artisan or baked by the baker.
 Our markets regularly win awards and we’re happy to show you why on your next visit.

 Memorial Park in Esquimalt is the place to be on Tuesday evenings from mid June until the end of July for the free Memorial Park Music Fest.
 Expect to be entertained by live music and find local food vendors with a variety of multicultural snacks and beverages for purchase.